 Understanding Opioid (Narcotic) Pain Medications

-But what are opioids and should we be concerned about taking them for a legitimately painful condition?
-Here’s some detailed history and facts about prescription narcotics to help you better understand painkillers, their prescribing information, and the current concerns about addiction.
+But what are opioids and what if we need to take them for a legitimately painful condition?
+Here’s some detailed history of opioids to help you better understand painkillers, their prescribing information, and the current concerns about addiction.

 - A Brief History of Narcotics

 - What Is a Narcotic Medication?

 - How Do Narcotics Work?